ant-8/Layer-Recurrent-Transformers/README.md

 This repo contains code for the paper:  **"Intra-Layer Recurrence in Transformers for Language Modeling"**
 Accepted at CanadianAI 2025.

+## Abstract

+Transformer models have established new benchmarks in natural language processing; however, their increasing depth results in substantial growth in parameter counts.
+While existing recurrent transformer methods address this issue by reprocessing layers multiple times, they often apply recurrence indiscriminately across entire blocks of layers.
+In this work, we investigate Intra-Layer Recurrence (ILR), a more targeted approach that applies recurrence selectively to individual layers within a single forward pass.
+Our experiments show that allocating more iterations to earlier layers yields optimal results.
+These findings suggest that ILR offers a promising direction for optimizing recurrent structures in transformer architectures.

 ## Installation

 Install the required dependencies: